Anil1111/Academic-Projects-Tutorials/ANGULAR/notes-angular.md

 12. Add the condition on each form level error block `*ngIf="!password.valid && password.touched"` in DOM
 13. Add the code to reset after submit `this.subscriptionForm.reset();` in th `onSubmit` in TS
 14. To retrive the data entered by the user, create an empty object representing the form, the keys can be named as per your choice and need not be similar to `name` attribute by `subscriptionData = { password: 'dummy'}`
-15. To retrieve the data entered by the user, use `this.subscriptionData.password = this.subscriptionForm.value.password;`
+15. To retrieve the data entered by the user, use `this.subscriptionData.password = this.subscriptionForm.value.password;` where `password` corresponds to the name attribute value
     1. If form grouping is done, `this.subscriptionData.password = this.subscriptionForm.value.userDetails.password;`
 16. To view all the values in the form `console.log(this.subscriptionForm.value)`